Homemade Cleaners -Three Easy Changes Anyone Can Make

 Want to make your own glass cleaner?
 Use Club Soda.
 That’s it!
 The whole recipe!
 You put club soda in a spray bottle!
 This leaves mirrors and glass streak free and I wouldn’t have believed it if I hadn’t tried it for myself.
 I use it all the time now and especially love it on my big bathroom mirror.

-Use Vinegar & Water instead of Commercial All Purpose Cleaners
+Change #2: Use Vinegar & Water instead of Commercial All Purpose Cleaner

 You can make a quick and easy all purpose cleaner by combining equal parts water and vinegar in a spray bottle.
 The author of the book adds essential oils to the mix too and that takes away some of the vinegar smell.
 I’ve done that too and it does help, but if I have no essential oil I don’t worry about it.
 The vinegar smell goes away pretty quickly after using it.
 I use this cleaner most often in my kitchen.